 Week 4 Mid-Term Exam / Chapters 11 & 12

 Week 5 Chapters 13 & 14 / Chapters 15

-Week 7 Video Review, Research Paper Due / Chapter 17,
+Week 7 Video Reviews, Research Paper Due / Chapter 17,

 Examinations: There will be two examinations.
 Exam dates are:

 a.
 Students are expected to attend all classes and be on time.
 Attendance will be checked each class meeting.
 Absences for legitimate reasons (illness, duty, etc.) are excusable, however the student must report the absence to the Instructor and is responsible for any missed assignments.
-Four excused absences will result in a reduced grade.
-Four unexcused absences will result in a failing grade for the course.
-If the student dismisses him/herself from the class without notifying the instructor, the student will receive an unexcused absence for that class period.
+Three excused absences may result in a reduced grade.
+Two unexcused absences may result in a failing grade for the course.

 class discussions.
-All assignments will be turned in on schedule.
+All assignments should be turned in on schedule.

 to a positive learning environment will not be tolerated and could result